Dorinda Clark-Cole

 Dorinda Grace Clark-Cole (born Dorinda Grace Clark; October 19, 1957) is an American Grammy Award-winning gospel singer, songwriter, musician, talk show host, and evangelist.
 Clark–Cole is best known as a member of family vocal group The Clark Sisters and as a daughter of pioneering choral director Mattie Moss Clark.
 As a member of The Clark Sisters, Clark–Cole has won two Grammy Awards.
-She is known to the music world as the "Rose of Gospel Music".
+She is known to the music world as the Rose of Gospel Music.

 Biography

 Early life

 Clark–Cole was born on October 19, 1957, and raised in Detroit, Michigan, to the late Elbert and Dr. Mattie Moss-Clark.
 Clark–Cole began singing at an early age with her sisters Karen, Twinkie, Jacky, and Denise.
 The sisters sang in their father's church and usually performed songs written and composed by their mother.
-Clark-Cole, a soprano is referred to as the "jazzy sister" of the group, helped develop what is known as "The Clark Sound", which often features high and fast melismas, riffs, runs, scats, and soulful growls.
+Clark-Cole, a soprano referred to as the "jazzy sister" of the group, helped develop what is known as "The Clark Sound", which often features high and fast melismas, riffs, runs, scats, and soulful growls.
 Clark–Cole attributes her fiery, convicting singing style to her mother, who saw the gift of singing and preaching in her at an early age.
 Back in the 1960s and 1970s, when other children their age were playing outside, Clark–Cole and her sisters had to work on their familial harmonies.

 Clark–Cole says, "We made a lot of sacrifices.
 My mom was a stickler for making sure we rehearsed before we went out to perform.
 She saw the gifts and talents within us and started shaping and molding us.
 She taught us discipline along with how to use our gifts."
 Clark sang lead on "Overdose of the Holy Ghost", as well as on "My Redeemer Liveth", the B-side to The Clark Sisters' biggest single "You Brought the Sunshine".